johmakinen/Stonks/README.md

 # Stonks
-Learning how to visualise and analyse stock market data and company fundamentals
-In addition, learning to use Tensorflow and Keras for classification.
+Visualise and analyse stock market data and company fundamentals.
+In addition, learn to use Tensorflow and Keras for classification.